patrickmonaco/resource_diagram_plugin/README.md

 Each time a user double clicks on a task or move it in an another lane or time slot, the plugin triggers the detail page (cf above).
 If a double click occurs in a blank area of the diagramm, a detail page in displayed with only the resource name filled.

+## Limitations

+Doesn't work with TIMESTAMP datatype, yet
+It will be added soon.